-The Catholic Youth Organization serves more than 64 chartered troops, 5,000 young people and 2,000 volunteers participating in Boy Scounts, Girls Scouts, Campfire and American Heritage Girls programs.
+The Catholic Youth Organization serves more than 64 chartered troops, 5,000 young people and 2,000 volunteers participating in Boy Scouts, Girls Scouts, Campfire and American Heritage Girls programs.

 Scouting enables young people to ponder the mysteries of the natural world, learn timeless crafts and skills, go on challenging trips and adventures, and offer their God-given gifts and talents to others in need.